andresguisado/katacoda-scenarios/kubernetes101/pods/new-namespace.md

-Create a namespace can be done by a single command.
+Creating a namespace can be done with a single command.
 Let's create **dev-service1** namespace:

 `kubectl create namespace dev-service1`{{execute}}